Work with the Host Filesystem

 Conclusion

-This guide introduced you to the functions available in the Dagger Go SDK to work with the host filesystem.
+This guide introduced you to the functions available in the Dagger SDKs to work with the host filesystem.
 It provided explanations and code samples demonstrating how to set the host working directory, read directory contents (with and without pathname filters), mount a host directory in a container and export a directory from a container to the host.